in ,

 Raising Hell—the third album by group Run-D.M.C. was the first album to go platinum and multi-platinum.
 The album was executively produced by & Russell Simmons and was released by Profile Records on May 15, 1986.

-Raising Hell reach at No. 3 on the U.S. 200 and No. 1 on the Top /Hip Hop Albums chart.
+Raising Hell reach at No. 3 on the U.S. Billboard 200 and No. 1 on the Top /Hip Hop Albums chart.
 The album was certified platinum on July 15, 1986 and became the first hip-hop album to sell one million copies.
 Raising Hell was certified as 3x Platinum by the RIAA on April 24, 1987.

 Read: Ice Cube’s “Kill At Will” was the first hip-hop EP to go platinum